Cody Bellinger Player Props: Cubs vs. Athletics

 Cody Bellinger At The Plate

-- Bellinger is batting .245 with two doubles, three home runs and six walks.
+- Bellinger is batting .310 with three doubles, three home runs and six walks.

+- Among the qualified hitters in MLB play, he ranks 44th in batting average, 71st in on-base percentage, and 47th in slugging.

-- Bellinger will look to extend his six-game hitting streak.
-He's batting .368 with two homers in his last outings.
+- Bellinger will look to extend his seven-game hitting streak.
+He's batting .526 with two homers during his last outings.

-- In seven games this season (50.0%), Bellinger has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this year (46.7%), Bellinger has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.